 If you are wandering on the street to look for Vietnamese street food at a relatively small price, Banh Trang Nuong is an ideal option.

-You can easily buy a Banh Trang Nuong sold by the street vendors in most of the Vietnamese cities, but no place is more made famous than Da Lat, which is the home of Vietnamese Pizza.
-It is an excellent experience to enjoy a hot and delicious snack in a cold atmosphere while walking in the romantic city.
+You can easily buy a Banh Trang Nuong sold by street vendors in most Vietnamese cities, but no place is more made famous than Da Lat, which is the home of Vietnamese Pizza.
+It is an excellent experience to enjoy a hot and delicious snack in a cold atmosphere while walking in a romantic city.